fabnicol/metal-mercury-mode/README.md

 ### Patches against original code (F. Nicol)

-This emacs mode is to preferred over the prolog-based one that is available on ELPA.
+This emacs mode is to preferred over the Prolog-based one that is available on ELPA.
 I have patched the original source code as follows: